-Fulbright - Taiwan Ministry of Culture, Arts Professionals Grants
+Fulbright - Taiwan Ministry of Culture, Arts Professionals Program

-To support more diverse arts professionals in Taiwan, the Non-Academic Professional Grants- MOC Category has been upgraded by the Fulbright Foreign Scholarship Board (FFSB) in Washington D.C. as an independent hyphenated grant since 2022-2023 (application in 2021): Fulbright-Taiwan Ministry of Culture, Arts Professionals Grants.
+To support more diverse arts professionals in Taiwan, the Non-Academic Professional Award- MOC Category has been upgraded by the Fulbright Foreign Scholarship Board (FFSB) in Washington D.C. as an independent hyphenated award since 2022-2023 (application in 2021): Fulbright-Taiwan Ministry of Culture, Arts Professionals Program.
 The supported field and total grant amount has been increased as well.
 It’s expected to support more non-artist arts professionals to exchange experience with American professionals, and be equipped with more cutting edge knowledge.